 There are a great number of myths about what tax forgiveness eligibility actually is.
 There are some programs out there that will help you in the event of unique situations, such the innocent spouse provisions.
 While these complete forgiveness programs do exist, they are for truly unique circumstances.
 The IRS fresh start initiative allows for forgiveness credits against your earned income to reduce the overall amount owed, in some cases down to zero.

-True tax forgiveness comes in the form of credits against the tax debt.
+True tax forgiveness comes in the form of credits against the back taxes.
 These credits can reduce some or all of your tax liability.
 To qualify, you must make certain the IRS takes into account your taxable and non-taxable income, as well as your family size and specific financial situation.

 The IRS will take these specific numbers into account and may allow you to file for an Offer in Compromise.
 This is the closest thing the IRS offers for tax forgiveness (outside of those unique situations) and basically allows you to negotiate with the IRS the amount you can pay.